-TCAM has historically been used to perform hardware-table-lookups of Access-list, Netflow or QoS tables in routers and switches.
-Most of these implementations from your favorite brand name vendors use one or more external TCAM chips to perform these lookups.
+TCAM has historically been used to perform hardware-table lookups of Access-list, Netflow or QoS tables in routers and switches.
+Most of these implementations from your favorite brand-name vendors use one or more external TCAM chips to perform these lookups.

 Modern switch-on-chip ASICS such as the Broadcom Trident or Trident+ also use TCAM but normally the TCAM space is on-chip.
-Having TCAM internal to the ASIC burns a lot of transistors.
+Having TCAM internal to the ASIC makes lookup exceedingly fast, but burns a lot of transistors.

-Commodity ASICS also use TCAM within the forwarding engine for Longest Prefix Match routing lookups.
+Commodity ASICs also use TCAM within the forwarding engine for Longest Prefix Match routing lookups.
 This rest of this post will describe how TCAM works and the operation of TCAM in the forwarding engine.

 A quick look at CAM

 Before we dive into TCAM, let’s take a look at how CAM works.
 Content Addressable Memory (CAM) allows you to input a search ‘word’ (or binary IP address in our example) and search the entire memory in a single operation returning one (or more) matches.

 CAM a special type of RAM which combines both storage cells and the comparison logic-gates.
 This makes CAM much more complex and expensive to produce than standard RAM.
 CAM performs ‘exact’ matches of input words and excels at performing lookups for one-to-one mappings, like IP-to-MAC and MAC-to-Interface lookup tables.

 However, CAM isn’t well suited to prefix lookups, as it can only perform exact matches.
 This causes headaches when you want to lookup an ip address against a prefix.
-Your OS could expand all elements of a subnet into individual IP addresses before programming your CAM.
+Your network OS could expand all elements of a subnet into individual IP addresses before programming your CAM.

 Ternary Content Addressable Memory (TCAM) is a more flexible type of CAM and allows you to store a full prefix/mask.

 Let’s work through a simplified example.
 The example below is for a 4 entry TCAM, with each entry storing a 4-bit word.
 We’ll use 4-bit pseudo-IP addresses in this example.
-The subnet bits are programed into TCAM and the host-bits get programmed as ‘X’ as we ‘don’t-care’ about matching them.
+The subnet bits are programmed into TCAM and the host-bits get programmed as ‘X’ as we ‘don’t-care’ about matching them.
 The last entry is all X’s to represent a default route.

 The diagram below shows 4 cells programmed with the 4-bit words: